taocpp/json/doc/Common-Use-Cases.md

 to_stream< events::binary_to_base64, events::non_finite_to_null >( std::cout, v, 3, "\r\n" );
 ```

-When no Events filters are needed the usual `operator<<` overloads can be used, too.
+When no Events Transformers are needed the usual `operator<<` overloads can be used, too.

 ```c++
 std::cout << v << std::endl;  // Compact.